Dhhoyt/3710-CPU/README.md

 ## User guide

-# Wolfenstein-Style 2.5 D Renderer User Guide
+# Wolfenstein-Style 2.5D Renderer User Guide

 This guide provides comprehensive instructions on how to set up, program, and operate the custom Wolfenstein-style 3D raycasting engine on a DE1-SoC FPGA system with an Arduino-based Nunchuk controller interface.
 It also covers troubleshooting, performance considerations, and maintenance guidelines.